TERMS & CONDITIONS

 Our standard turnaround is 6-8 weeks from the date that payment is received.
 Our workshop is closed for 10 days in August and in December and delivery times for these periods can be 8-10 weeks.
 Delivery time is our usual estimate but we can not guarantee it will be ready within that timeframe.
 If a client has a specific date in mind, we recommend leaving 10 weeks for minimal stress.
 Delays in payment directly affect delivery date.
 For customers using our Fit Finder process, please refer to additional turnaround considerations in our Fit Finder terms below.

 1.8 EXPRESS TURNAROUND

 We cannot 100% guarantee that express and super express timelines will be met.
 We will do absolutely everything within our power to meet deadlines but international supply chains are unpredictable.
-Refunds will be offered if final event date are going to missed with as much notice as possible.
+Refunds will be offered if final event dates are going to be missed with as much notice as possible.